colav/quyca/README.md

 pre-commit install
 ```

 And then you have it.
+But it is **important that you have poetry, pre-commit and pre-commit hook installed.**

 ## Data